Equity Cure Rights In Commercial Loan Transactions: Curing Financial Covenant Defaults

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will discuss equity cure rights provisions in commercial credit agreements.
+This CLE course will discuss equity cure rights provisions in commercial credit agreements.
 The panel will examine the complex interaction of equity cures with earnings before interest, tax, depreciation, and amortization (EBITDA) financial covenants, forms the equity cure may take when applied in the prepayment of the loan, and limitations that may apply on the right to cure.

 - Relationship of equity cure rights to financial covenants--a mechanism for avoiding default